 Finally, a family can be impacted by the outward consequences of substance abuse and addiction.

 They may have to deal with financial issues that can come from addiction.
 Drugs and alcohol are rarely free, and an addiction can quickly become expensive.
-Family members suffer when someone in the house is funding a substance abuse disorder — particularly if it’s a parent or other contributing adult, because money that might normally go toward necessities such as food or rent may be spent on alcohol or drugs.
+Family members suffer when someone in the house is funding a substance abuse disorder — particularly if it’s a parent or other contributing adult, because the money that might normally go toward necessities such as food or rent may be spent on alcohol or drugs.
 Plus, addiction can come with numerous health consequences, which can also increase the financial obligations of the household.

 Substance abuse and addiction don’t just lead to more expenses, though.
 It can also cause loss of income — while many employers can’t fire you simply because you admit to dealing with addiction, the behaviors associated with substance abuse can cause you to lose your job.